A Complete 3-Day Backpacking Checklist

 Read more about the importance of trekking poles use and view other trekking poles we like.

 Communication Device: SPOT Gen3 GPS Transponder

 I like to carry a tracking device with me that I can use to send a help signal in case of an emergency.
-The SPOT is super simple and gives me piece of mind.
+The SPOT is super simple and gives me peace of mind.
 Watch my video below to learn more about how it works.

 You should always have a first aid kit when you are hiking in the backcountry.
 This ultralight, waterproof medical kit comes with the minimum supplies that you will need to address minor wounds, as well as some travel packs of some handy medications.
-In addition to what comes in this kit, you should supplement it with some extra blister band aids and any medications that are specific to the hikers in your group.
+In addition to what comes in this kit, you should supplement it with some extra blister band-aids and any medications that are specific to the hikers in your group.

 — Backpacking Kitchen Gear —

 The Jetboil MiniMo Cooking System is the most efficient backpacking stove I’ve found, especially if you are only boiling water.
 Where the MiniMo shines is that it gives you greater simmering control than previous versions of the Jetboil.
 Together the stove and pot weigh 14 oz.

 Fuel: 1-230 gram Jetboil Jetpower canister